Add an Embedded Script Extension to a Self-Hosted App

 Note: An embedded script can't be saved without a type.
 If your script falls into more than 1 type, choose the option closest to the bottom of the list above.
 For example, if your script has Advertising and Analytics aspects, choose Advertising as its type.
 It's unlikely that you'll need to mark it as Essential.
 If you think you need to use this, please get in touch with us.

-9. Set up a dashboard page in the Dev Center for users to set up and customize the embedded script.
+8. Set up a dashboard page in the app dashboard for users to set up and customize the embedded script.

 Step 2 | Embed the script upon app installation